fnproject/tutorials/FlowSaga/README.md

 Let’s explain the code we just wrote.

-First the `invokeFunction` call does just that: invokes another function in the Fn platform.
+First the `invokeFunction` call does just that: invokes another function, via its function Id, in the Fn platform.
 In this case the flight booking function.
 The return value is a `FlowFuture<>` that represents the future value of this computation.
 We create futures for all three booking calls that we want to make.

 Next, the `thenCompose` calls chains these bits of work together.
 This is in the form of a lambda that takes the result of the previous future and returns another future with more work to do.
 In this case another `invokeFunction` call but this time to the next booking function.
 Note that because we’ve specified some type information in the `invokeFunction` call (`BookingRes.class`) we have type safety across multiple serverless function invocations.
 And the compiler was able to infer the type of the `thenCompose` lambda for us.
 Very cool.